lucdoe/opengateway/README.md

 ## How to use this API Gateway

-Depending on your setup, you have two options to get started.
-The first option would be to pull the repo and go through the process of creating the API Gateway server and use it as is (full-fledged option).
-Your second option is the generator, where you can have some choice on tools you want included or not.
+Pull the repo and go through the process of creating the API Gateway server and use it as is (full-fledged option).

 The way to register services resides in the `endpoints.yaml`, where you will find a possible setup of services.
 Just update that file with your configuration and services, and when starting the server, the configuration will be loaded and applied.

-Whatever option you choose, you must start the server either way.
-Being in the directory where the code for the server resides, execute the following commands:
+Your services will have to be available on the specified endpoints in the `endpoints.yaml`.

+    cd location_of_pulled_repo

-    go start
+    go run cmd/capstone_gateway/main.go

+Happy API Gatewaying!

 ## Refrences